muhammadmp97/TeleBot/README.md

 </pre>

 ### Default parameters
-Sometimes you do not want to repeat some parameters everywhere, so you can define default parameters for each method.
-Here are three example that makes it clear how you can use it:
+Sometimes you do not want to repeat yourself by passing a parameter everywhere, so you can define default parameters for each method.
+Here are three example that makes it clear how to use it:
 ```php
 $tg->setDefaults('sendMessage', ['parse_mode' => 'html']); // You will not need passing parse_mode anymore
 $tg->setDefaults(['sendMessage', 'banChatMember'], ['chat_id' => $chatId]);